IHE/RAD.IRA/input/pagecontent/rad-x5.md

 > Note: The Manager is only required to apply the actions generically for any resource.
 For example, identify if the same resource already exist, and add, update or remove the resource as a whole accordingly.
 There is no requirement for the Manager to understand the deep structure of each resource and perform any validation or application logic at the resource level.

-If the Manager accepted the request but later failed to apply all actions, then it shall send a `syncerror` event using Send SyncError Event [RAD-X9](rad-x9.html) transaction.

 If the Manager successfully apply all actions in the request, it shall assign a new version ID to the `report` anchor context.

-The Manager shall broadcast the event to all subscribers that subscribed to the received event using Send Context Event [RAD-X9](rad-x9.html).

 #### 2:3.X5.4.2 Update Report Content Response Message

 ##### 2:3.X5.4.2.1 Trigger Events

-The Manager finished process the Update Report Content request.
+The Manager finishes processing the Update Report Content request.

 ##### 2:3.X5.4.2.2 Message Semantics